 This means that by integrating a chatbot, you can eliminate these tasks from your employees’ workloads.
 Plus, if you integrate support-focused content, you can even eliminate basic support inquiries from your team’s queue.

-For example, this bot from WP Chatbot is equipped to answer basic technical issues and walk users through the process of resolving them.
+For example, this bot from WP Chatbot was equipped to answer basic technical issues and walk users through the process of resolving them.

 When a bot is able to handle these straightforward inquiries, they’re eliminated from your team’s workload — enabling them to focus on more complex, important tasks, and assist your customers even more efficiently.

 Best Chatbots for WordPress

 If you’re interested in adding a chatbot to your site, the first step is choosing a platform on which to build it.
 Fortunately, there are several great options that integrate seamlessly with WordPress sites — and these nine are some of the best.

 Intercom is one of the most well-known chat and support platforms in existence today.
-We use it at Kinsta to provide 24/7 support to our WordPress hosting clients.
+We use it at Kinsta to provide 24/7 support to our hosting clients.
 In 2018, they extended their product by launching an AI-powered chatbot feature called “Answer Bot.”